derekeden/trackio/README.md

 * Rasterized track attributes (e.g. time spent in pixel)
 * Representative unstructured graph

-## Examples
+## Documentation

 There are a series of Jupyter notebooks available in the [notebooks](https://github.com/derekeden/trackio/tree/main/notebooks) folder.

-The example notebooks showcase the full range of functionality for the library.
+The example notebooks showcase the full range of functionality for the library, as well as 3 specific example case studies.

+There are complete docstrings for public functions and classes.
+At this time, there are no docstrings for private/utility functions that are not exposed to the user.